Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Introduction

-Recently, BiomedJourney~\cite{gu2023biomedjourney} proposed a counterfactual medical image generation framework.
-Given two CXR reports taken at different time points for a specific patient, GPT-4 is used to synthesize the disease progression between the two CXRs.
-Then, BiomedJourney generates high-quality counterfactual images by using the first CXR image and the progression description from the text.
-However, this approach serves a different purpose, since it is not considering the temporal progression of patient status (\ie, generating the most likely future CXRs), but rather generating CXRs given an arbitrary progression scenario (\eg, what would the patient's CXR look like if he was to develop a new nodule?).

-Electronic Health Records (EHRs) are large-scale multimodal databases that encompass a patient's comprehensive medical history, including structured records such as diagnoses, procedures, and medications, along with imaging modalities like chest X-rays (CXR).
-Given the multimodal nature of EHRs, and the fact that doctors in clinical practice rely on both patient images and EHR tabular data for the decision-making process~\cite{Huang2020ehrcxr, Kerchberger2020ehrcxr}, it is natural as well as potentially useful to predict changes in a patient's condition by combining previous images with subsequent medical history.
+Electronic Health Records (EHRs) are large-scale, multimodal databases that encompass patients' comprehensive medical histories.
+CXRs are also included in EHRs as part of the imaging modalities, alongside structured, tabular data such as diagnoses, procedures, and medications.
+In clinical practice, physicians rely on both patient images and EHR tabular data for decision-making~\citep{Huang2020ehrcxr, Kerchberger2020ehrcxr}.
+Therefore, it is both natural and potentially impactful to combine prior CXRs with subsequent medical events from the EHR tabular data to predict changes in a patient’s condition.

-In this paper, we introduce a novel task focused on predicting future CXRs by combining previous CXRs with subsequent events from the EHR table data, and present \mname, the first latent diffusion-based model to perform this task.
-This approach offers a dynamic view of a patient's temporal changes, tracking their condition based on medical events such as medication or treatment starting from the initial status of the patient (\ie, the previous CXR image).
+In this paper, we introduce a novel task of predicting future CXRs by integrating previous CXRs with subsequent medical events from the EHR tabular data.
+To tackle this challenge, we propose a latent diffusion-based framework, named \mname.
+This approach offers a dynamic view of a patient's temporal changes, tracking their condition based on medical events such as medication or treatment, starting from the initial status of the patient (\ie, the previous CXR image).
 We comprehensively evaluate the quality of the predicted CXRs of our proposed model.
-Specifically, our framework shows potential as a simulation tool for healthcare professionals by outperforming baselines in tracking patients' changing states over time.
+Specifically, our framework shows promise in providing valuable insights for patient monitoring, which can help healthcare professionals, as it outperforms baseline methods in tracking patients’ changing states over time.